Deep Hierarchical Learning with Nested Subspace Networks for Large Language Models: Nested Subspace Networks

 \subsection{Training with Multi-Rank Uncertainty}

 Our central goal is to learn a single parametrization that simultaneously yields optimal performance for all sub-models.
 We posit that the failure of naive approaches stems from the differences in intrinsic difficulty of learning different ranks (Sec.~\ref{sec:nestedsubspace}).
 Therefore, we treat the optimization of each sub-model at different ranks as a multi-task learning problem with varying difficulty levels.

+\textbf{What properties should this optimization objective satisfy?} We seek a weighting mechanism that (i) automatically adapts the relative importance of ranks without per-rank hyperparameter tuning, (ii) is invariant to arbitrary rescalings of the factorization $W = BA$, (iii) guarantees positive weights, and (iv) is cheap enough to apply inside every NSN layer and on every training step.
 One way to reframe the ``difficulty'' of a problem is by quantifying the \textit{aleatoric uncertainty} of each task and weighting each task in proportion to that uncertainty \citep{kendall2018multi}.
 We model the aleatoric uncertainty by introducing learnable variance parameters $\sigma_k^2$ for each rank $k$.
 This variance is assumed to be \textit{heteroskedastic across ranks} (i.e., $\sigma_k^2 \neq \sigma_j^2$ for $k \neq j$) but \textit{homoskedastic within a rank} (i.e., constant for all inputs).

 \textbf{Modeling assumption}.
 We consider the classification case (the regression case is analogous).
 Following \citet{kendall2018multi}, we use the standard uncertainty-weighted \emph{surrogate} objective in which each rank's cross-entropy is weighted by a learnable scale and regularized by a corresponding log-term.
 Concretely, for rank $k$ we use the per-rank contribution: